Miami vs. Washington State Sun Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Washington State Stats and Trends

-- The Cougars have been underdogs by 2.5 points or more seven times this year and are 5-2 ATS in those matchups.
+- So far this season, the Cougars have been installed as underdogs by a 2.5-point margin or more seven times and are 5-2 ATS in those games.

-- Washington State's games this season have gone over the total in six out of 12 opportunities (50%).
+- Washington State's games this season have gone over the point total six times in 12 opportunities (50%).

-- Washington State is 5-1 against the spread and 6-0 overall in games when it puts up more than 28.4 points.
+- When Washington State scores more than 28.4 points, it is 5-1 against the spread and 6-0 overall.

-- When Washington State piles up more than 389.6 yards, the team is 4-1 against the spread and 5-0 overall.
+- In games that Washington State churns out more than 389.6 yards, the team is 4-1 against the spread and 5-0 overall.

 - The Cougars have turned the ball over 16 times this season, five more turnovers than the Hurricanes have forced (11).